pablo-sampaio/patrolling/README.md

 # Patrolling

-Repository for my research in "Frequency-based Multiagent Patrolling"
+Repository for my research in "Frequency-based Multiagent Patrolling".

+It contains mostly Java code.